spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 ![Query collection](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/collection-query.png)

 The product selection based on the query string is dynamic:
-* If at some point, the color attribute of a product changes from white to anything else, the product is no longer eligible for a discount.
+* If, at some point, the color attribute of a product changes from white to anything else, the product is no longer eligible for a discount.
 * If at some point, a product receives the white color attribute, it becomes eligible for a discount.

 ### Promotional product